couchrishi/sd-for-designers/backend/upload-handler/README.md

-# Cloud Function with Vertex Pipeline Trigger
+# Cloud Run for handling image uploads

 This folder contains code to deploy a Cloud Run that handles images uploaded by the end user.
 These images are stored under a backend GCS bucket path.
 These are then used by Vertex AI pipeline jobs to fine tune the OSS stable diffusion model & deploy it eventually